circuitbeard/petduino/README.md

     }

-From here Petduino exposes a number of methods to help you handle interactions from your Petduinos various inputs aswell as methods to help you draw graphics to the Petduinos display.
+From here Petduino exposes a number of methods to help you handle interactions from your Petduinos various inputs, methods to help you draw graphics to the Petduinos display and a simple state manager to help create non blocking animations.

-To explore all the things you can do with your Petduino, checkout the various examples in the examples folder.
+To explore all the things you can do with your Petduino, checkout the various examples in the [examples folder](https://github.com/circuitbeard/petduino/tree/master/examples).

 ## Examples
 TODO